ankrutik/notes/aws/solutions_arch_cert/notes.md

 #### Target Tracking

 Select a load metric for your application, such as CPU utilization or  request count, set the target value, and Amazon EC2 Auto Scaling adjusts the number of EC2 instances in your ASG as needed to maintain that  target.

+## Termination policy

+The default termination policy is designed to help ensure that your network architecture spans Availability Zones evenly.
+With the default termination policy, the behavior of the Auto Scaling group is as follows:

+1. If there are instances in multiple Availability Zones, choose the **Availability Zone with the most instances and at least one instance that is not protected from scale in**.
+If there is more than one Availability Zone with this number of instances, choose the Availability Zone with the instances that use the **oldest launch configuration**.

+2. Determine which unprotected instances in the selected Availability Zone use the **oldest launch configuration**.
+If there is one such instance, terminate it.

+3. If there are multiple instances to terminate based on the above criteria, determine which unprotected instances are **closest to the next billing hour**.
+(This helps you maximize the use of your EC2 instances and manage your Amazon EC2 usage costs.)
+If there is one such instance, terminate it.

+4. If there is more than one unprotected instance closest to the next billing hour, choose one of these instances at **random**.

 ## lab: launch configurations and auto scaling groups